HuddleCard Help Center

 Can I edit my message after signing a card?

 Yes — just click the same signing link and you'll see your existing message, ready to edit.
 You can even sign a card that's already been delivered.
+If it's your first message after delivery, the honoree gets a digest the next morning; editing an existing message does not send another one.

 What happens if someone doesn't sign a card?